 Salesforce has defined different project structures for regular Salesforce projects and SFDX projects.
+The two formats supported by Gearset are the

 Deciding to use the SFDX project structure should be based on whether you want the additional features that SFDX projects provide, not whether you intend to work with SFDX scratch orgs: Gearset can deploy to and from any combination of regular Salesforce project, SFDX project, Salesforce org and scratch org.